New Jersey and New York Construction and Construction Defect Litigation

 It’s true that properties can have ‘personality’, but those quirks can quickly move from amusing to dangerous if left unchecked.
 A few indications of some more serious construction defects include:

-If any of these sound familiar, we invite you to contact Becker’s New Jersey Construction Litigation & Law team to discuss transition or potential construction defect issues.
-We’d be happy lead a thorough site evaluation of each building and structure on your property and provide a professional opinion on deficiencies that may exist.
+If any of these sound familiar, please contact us to discuss potential construction defect claims.
+We’d be happy lead a thorough site evaluation of each building and structure on your property and provide a professional opinion deficiencies that may exist.

 Did I run out of time to file a claim?